iGitScor/igitscor.github.io/_posts/2017-03-09-js13k-why-you-should-participate-to-contest.md

 ## Why should a front-end integrator / developer participate in these contests?

-I will debate about the difference between an integrator and a front developer, it depends on the culture of the person / group to which you are asking this question.
+I will not debate about the difference between an integrator and a front developer, it depends on the culture of the person / group to which you are asking this question.

 > Integrator?
 Frontend developer?
 Let's talk about anyone whom develops in CSS3, with noJS logic and accessibility in line of sight!